lintsao/UCSD-ECE-276A-Project-2-Particle-Filter-SLAM/README.md

-# ECE276A PR2 Winter23 Particle Filter SLAM
+# UCSD ECE 276A Project 2: Particle Filter SLAM

 ## Overview
 In this assignment, we implement a particle filter with a differential-drive motion model and scan-grid correlation observation model for simultaneous localization and occupancy-grid mapping.